zubayer-ahamed-m4/Aspose.Pdf-for-Cloud/SDKs/Aspose.Pdf-Cloud-SDK-for-Perl/README.md

 This repository contains Aspose.Pdf Cloud SDK for Perl source code.
 This SDK allows you to work with Aspose.Pdf Cloud REST APIs in your Perl applications quickly and easily.

 ##How to Use the SDK?
-The complete source code is available in this repository folder, you can either directly use it in your project or use Maven.
+The complete source code is available in this repository folder.
 For more details, please visit our [documentation website](http://www.aspose.com/docs/display/pdfcloud/Available+SDKs).

 ##Quick SDK Tutorial